 Contact James C. Provenza & Associates Today

 There are many different types of nonprofits out there.
 If you are thinking of making your organization into a nonprofit in Illinois, your best bet is to consider a 501(c)(3) nonprofit, as this is one of the most common types of nonprofits in the state.
 However, you may be able to find a common cause among the other types of nonprofits.
 One of the first steps in starting your nonprofit is to call Chicago IL nonprofit attorney James C. Provenza today!
-For a free, no-obligation consultation, call us today at (847) 729-3939.
+Call us today at (847) 729-3939.